ToastedWookiee/claraoke-database/README.md

 To submit changes you can either generate PRs for large edits, or open an issue to make recommendations and smaller fixes.

-To maintain consistency in naming conventions, use parentheses `(...)` for comments, comments on songs should always be placed in the artist field.
-For artist names when there are two artists separate with `and`, `&`, `feat.`, `ft.` or similiar.
+To maintain consistency in naming conventions, use parentheses `(...)` for comments, place comments in the song name or artist field for which it is applicable.
+For artist names when there are two artists separate with `and`, `&`, `feat.`, or `ft.`.
 For multiple artists of 3 or more, just separate all artists by commas `, `.

 For songs with both English and foreign titles like Japanese, use the dominant language for the song first, then have an English title if available in square brackets `[...]`.